Peggy Fletcher Stack

 Peggy Fletcher Stack is an American journalist, editor, and author.
 Stack has been the lead religion writer for The Salt Lake Tribune since 1991.
-She and five other journalists at the Salt Lake Tribune won the 2017 Pulitzer Prize for Local Reporting.
-She won the Cornell Award for Excellence in Religion Reporting—Mid-sized Newspapers from the Religious News Association in 2004, 2012, 2017, 2018, and 2022.
+She and several other journalists at the Salt Lake Tribune won the 2017 Pulitzer Prize for Local Reporting.

 In 1975 Stack helped found Sunstone, an independent magazine of Mormon studies, and steered it for its first eleven years.
 She was the editor of Hastings Center Report from 1986 until 1991, when she was hired to start the "Faith" column in the Salt Lake Tribune.
+She won the Cornell Award for Excellence in Religion Reporting—Mid-sized Newspapers from the Religious News Association in 2004, 2012, 2017, 2018, and 2022.
 Stack is an advisor on religion to the Public Broadcasting Service, and has written two books.

 Biography

 Peggy Fletcher was raised in New Jersey, daughter of physicist Robert Chipman Fletcher and Rosemary Bennett, one of five girls and three boys.
 She was raised as a member of the Church of Jesus Christ of Latter-day Saints (LDS Church), with her father traveling and speaking as a member of the stake high council.
 She is a great-granddaughter of Heber J. Grant, an LDS Church president, a granddaughter of United States Senator from Utah, Wallace F. Bennett, and a granddaughter of American physicist Harvey Fletcher.

 Fletcher initially attended Brigham Young University (BYU) in Provo, Utah, for a year, then transferred to the University of Utah, where she earned a BA in English literature.
 She then attended the Graduate Theological Union in Berkeley, California for two years, where she studied religious history.
 She then received a fellowship to work in the Church History Division of the LDS Church (then run by Leonard J. Arrington).

 In 1975, following discussions with Scott Kenney and others, she helped found Sunstone, an independent magazine of Mormon studies.
 From 1978 to 1986, she was the third editor of Sunstone.
 During her time with the magazine, she helped turn around its finances, saving it from closing.
 She met Mike Stack when he volunteered as a photographer for Sunstone in 1984, and they married in October 1985.